 If you doubt the value of this exercise, considering the time and dedication it will take to do it for three months, reviewing the research that has been done on this simple practice may help settle any doubts about its efficacy.

 In 2006 B. R. Cahn and J. Polich found that mindfulness practices stimulated the middle prefrontal brain associated with metacognition and self-observation.
 Juergen Fell and others found that first-time meditators practicing non-directive techniques quickly learn to moderate alpha-wave activity (8 to 12 Hz, characteristic of pre-sleeping/pre-waking states), slowing its rhythm while increasing its power, and observed that this effect was independent of how much experience a person had with mindfulness methods, or from what “school” they belonged to.
-Other researchers have shown this form of meditation to lower blood pressure (Robert D Brook, et al.), help in rehabilitation from drug abuse (A. Zgierska), and offer many other health benefits (P. Grossman).
+Other researchers have shown this form of meditation to lower blood pressure (Robert D Brook, et al.), help in rehabilitation from drug abuse (A. Zgierska), and numerious other health benefits (P. Grossman).

-There is no risk, no danger, associated with doing this stage one practice and its benefits are numerous if not profound.
-Many people who get through Stage One get “hooked” and continue on to stage two: concentration, the precursor to contemplation and Chan.
+There is no risk and no danger, associated with this stage one practice and its benefits are numerous if not profound.
+Many people who get through stage one get “hooked” and continue on to stage two: concentration, the precursor to contemplation and Chan.